 The Article 4 Direction applies to land within the areas of Town, Town Fields, Wheatley, Hexthorpe, Balby, Wheatley Hills, Intake and Belle Vue shown edged red on the map.

 - Boundary of Article 4 Direction

 Or alternatively can be viewed on the Article 4 Interactive Map.

-We recently carried out consultation on the Article 4 Direction which ended on 14 September 2018.
-A consultation statement will be produced outlining the consultation, representations and comments received and officer responses to the issues raised, and will be made available to the public.
+We served notice on the "making" of the Article 4 Direction and carried out consultation which ended on 14 September 2018.
+A consultation statement has been produced outlining the consultation, representations and comments received and officer responses to the issues raised.

 Frequently asked questions.